Blog

 While browsing the log of one of my Bazaar branches, I noticed that the commit messages were being recorded as occurring in the +0800 time zone even though WA switched over to daylight savings.

-Bazaar stores commit dates as a standard UNIX seconds since epoch value and a time zone offset in seconds.
-So the problem was with the way that time zone offset was recorded.
-The code in bzrlib that calculates the offset looks like this:
+and a time zone offset in seconds.
+So the problem was with the way that

 Recovering a Branch From a Bazaar Repository